Protection and assistance for victims of human trafficking

 How to apply

-Victims are mostly referred to us by law enforcement or non-governmental organizations.
+Victims are mostly referred to IRCC by law enforcement or non-governmental organizations.
+However, victims can also self-identify to IRCC.

-You or your representative, who acts on your behalf, will need to fill out the necessary documents and submit a completed application to a local IRCC office.
+You or your representative (if applicable), who acts on your behalf, will need to mail the following completed application to the IRCC Vulnerable Persons Unit at the address below:

-Depending on your situation, you may also need to fill out and submit these forms:
+If a representative is acting on your behalf, you also need to fill out and submit the following form:

 You may need to be interviewed by an immigration officer, who will decide if you’ll get a temporary resident permit.